-Human-first wallets not suited for agents
+Self-custodial wallets for AI agents

 Built for agents.
 Controlled by you.